 The Bank of England is the UK’s central bank.
-Our mission is to promote the good of the people by maintaining monetary and financial stability.
+Their mission is to promote the good of the people by maintaining monetary and financial stability.

-In a nutshell, we regulate other banks, issue banknotes, set monetary policy and maintain stability.
+In a nutshell, they regulate other banks, issue banknotes, set monetary policy and maintain stability.

 The Bank of England is responsible for keeping the UK’s economy on the right track.
-One of the ways we do this is through monetary policy.
-We operate monetary policy by moving the interest rate (formally known as Bank Rate) up and down and, in certain circumstances, we also supplement this with measures such as quantitative easing.
-Decisions on monetary policy are made by our Monetary Policy Committee (MPC) eight times a year.
+One of the ways that they do this is through monetary policy.
+They operate monetary policy by moving the interest rate up and down and in certain circumstances, they also supplement this with measures such as quantitative easing.
+Decisions on monetary policy are made by their Monetary Policy Committee (MPC) eight times a year.

 The Bank of England is responsible for making sure the financial system is safe and sound.
-We also provide critical services to the real economy in good times and bad.
-Our Financial Policy Committee (FPC) identifies and monitors risks in the financial system and takes action to reduce or remove them where necessary.
-We can offer possible liquidity support to financial institutions which are struggling to secure access to sufficient cashflow, potentially putting them in danger of collapse.
-We don’t, however, offer financial support to firms that are in danger of insolvency.
-Instead, we manage failed financial institutions through our resolution process.
+They also provide critical services to the real economy in good times and bad.
+Their Financial Policy Committee (FPC) identifies and monitors risks in the financial system and takes action to reduce or remove them where necessary.
+They can offer possible liquidity support to financial institutions which are struggling to secure access to sufficient cashflow, potentially putting them in danger of collapse.

 Address: Harvester House, 4-8 Adelaide Street, Belfast, BT2 8GA

 Telephone: 028 9024 1692